ultraleap/UnityPlugin/README.md

   - *\*.unitypackage(s) are a deprecated solution in Unity.
 Do not move the location of the installed plugin as this may break certain features.*

 </details>

 <details>
 <summary> Option 5: Submodule </summary>

   - You can also add this plugin as a submodule in your assets folder.
-  - *Use this method with caution as submodules can introduce their own complexities to a project*
+  - *We do not recommend this approach.
+Use this method with caution as submodules can introduce their own complexities to a project*

 </details>